annasajkh/test_dart/README.md

 # Test Dart
 Testing dart

-# Things i don't like about the language
+# Personally what i didn't like about the language right now
 - Very opinionated compiler
 - Lacks of access modifier (i have to use external library to have @protected access modifier)
 - Doesn't have float only double